 Sewn smelts or artificial lures that imitate smelts are effective baits.
 We can also provide high quality, proven hand-tied streamers from one of the region’s most experienced expert fly tiers.
 You’ll fish from an authentic Maine Grand Laker canoe, a storied tradition in the Grand Lakes region of Maine for nearly a century.
 2 anglers – $300 per day

 Sometimes it’s not about the type of fish you catch but the fishing itself.
 Our family fishing trips are designed with that mind.
 Enjoy a lazy day in the sun, catching whatever is biting, all the while strengthening family bonds and creating everlasting memories.
 Our favorite family fishing destination is Junior Lake in Lakeville, Maine.

 Take turns fishing, watching for wildlife and enjoying the sunshine on our 20 foot pontoon boat.
 All equipment you’ll need to fish is provided – including bait, tackle, life jackets and fishing rods.
-Your Registered Maine Fishing Guide will handle all the details and rigging so all you have to do is relax and fish – $350 per day up to four, $50 each additional up to six.
+Your Registered Maine Fishing Guide will handle all the details and rigging so all you have to do is relax and fish – $500 per day, up to six guests.

 Pontoon Boat Group Fishing